ROCm/ROCmValidationSuite/QUICKSTART_PACKAGES.md

 sudo ./build_packages_local.sh
 ```

 **Note**: The script requires root privileges to install system dependencies.
-In GitHub Actions, Ubuntu runners use `sudo` while container builds (Rocky/CentOS) run as root directly.
+In GitHub Actions, Ubuntu runners use `sudo` while container builds (Manylinux/AlmaLinux) run as root directly.

 This will:
 1. Automatically detect and install missing dependencies
-2. Fetch latest ROCm SDK version (or use default 7.11.0a20260121)
+2. Fetch latest ROCm SDK version from TheRock (or use default 7.11.0a20260121)
+3. Locate HIP device libraries (amdgcn/bitcode)
-3. Configure and build RVS
+4. Configure and build RVS with relocatable RPATH
-4. Generate DEB, RPM, and TGZ packages
+5. Generate DEB, RPM, and TGZ packages
-4. Save packages to `./build/` directory
+6. Save packages to `./build/` directory

 ### Custom Build